 During the 1970s the Habima director David Levin, who was interested in modern European drama, was enchanted by Koenig’s unique acting abilities.
 He cast her as the old lady in Eugene Ionesco’s The Chairs (1970) and gave her the title role in Brecht’s Mother Courage (1975).
 These two highly poetic, complex and grotesque roles enabled Koenig to display her virtuosity as a mature actress.

 The theatre critics praised her acting and criticized the management of Habima for not allowing her to perform more frequently.
 These roles were a turning point in her career and from that point on she was considered one of the leading actresses of Habima.
 More leading roles followed: Naomi in Allen Ginsberg’s Kaddish (1976), Tsirel Horwitz in A Simple Story after S. Y. Agnon (1979) and Leitche the shopkeeper in Hillel Mittelpunkt’s The Shop (1982).

 Since the 1980s, her status has risen, and she has become one of the leading women on the Israeli theatre scene.
 Among her significant roles are the title role and that of Mahlah in Gordin’s Mirele Efros (1987), in which she alternates between the roles; Lyubov Andreyevna in Chekhov’s The Cherry Orchard (1988); Levivah Popoch in Hanoch Levin’s The Labor of Life (1989); the monodrama Stars with No Heaven based on Yiddish pieces arranged by Zevi Stolper; Claire Zachanassian in Friedrich Dürrenmatt’s The Visit of the Old Lady (1994) and Woman A in Edward Albee’s Three Tall Women (1997).

-Lia Koenig will be in The Netherlands from September 9 until September 15.
+Lia Koenig was in The Netherlands from September 9 until September 15.